Egyptian mythology: Cosmology

+Egyptian cosmology is analogous to ancient near eastern cosmology, early Greek cosmology, and other cosmological systems, which may be collectively labelled as adhering to a "cradle cosmology" model insofar as they share a cluster of common features, including a flat earth surfaced by a solid firmament, a primordial watery chaos, a cosmic center, a rotating sky above the earth, an Ocean located at and surrounding the edges of the earth.
+The study of Egyptian cosmology is, however, done within certain limitations.
+There are no systematic accounts of creation from ancient Egyptian literature, and so cosmological views are pieced together from a variety of brief references across different texts as well as some pictorial evidence.
+A second issue is that views of Egyptian cosmology evolved over the long span of Egypt's history, and different regions also had different cosmological systems: while there is always one self-generated creator god that emerges from the eternal watery darkness Nun, for example, the creator god in different times and places had been identified separately as Ptah, Ra, Amun, Atum, or Khnum.

-Maat
+Maat (cosmic order)

 The Egyptian word written m3ˁt, often rendered maat or ma'at, refers to the fundamental order of the universe in Egyptian belief.
 Established at the creation of the world, maat distinguishes the world from the chaos that preceded and surrounds it.
 Maat encompasses both the proper behavior of humans and the normal functioning of the forces of nature, both of which make life and happiness possible.
 Because the actions of the gods govern natural forces and myths express those actions, Egyptian mythology represents the proper functioning of the world and the sustenance of life itself.

 To the Egyptians, the most important human maintainer of maat is the pharaoh.
 In myth the pharaoh is the son of a variety of deities.
 As such, he is their designated representative, obligated to maintain order in human society just as they do in nature, and to continue the rituals that sustain them and their activities.

-Shape of the world
+Universe

+In Egyptian belief, there already existed an infinite and chaotic primordial ocean that preceded the creation of the ordered world.
+This cosmic ocean was personified by the god Nun.
+The earth, personified by the god Geb, is flat and is also covered by a flat sky/firmament (heaven) that arches over it and separates the earth from the surrounding cosmic ocean.
+Heaven, for the Egyptians, was usually represented Nut, the goddess of the sky.
+Earth is also separated from the firmament by the atmosphere, personified as the god Shu.
+Therefore, the Egyptians conceived of the inhabited world as a bubble of air, finite and dry, surrounded by a universal and infinite, dark, formless, and inert ocean.